-Amex US Hilton Card: 100,000 Points + US$100 Statement Credit
+Amex US Hilton Card: 100,000 Points + $100 Statement Credit

 The Amex US Hilton Card is the entry-level product with no annual fee.
-You can earn 100,000 Hilton Honors points upon spending US$1,000 in the first three months, as well as a US$100 statement credit upon first purchase.
+As part of the base offer, you can earn 100,000 Hilton Honors points and a US$100 statement credit on Hilton hotels upon spending US$1,000 in the first three months.

 If you haven’t gotten started with US credit cards yet, the Amex US Hilton Card represents one of the best choices for your first US credit card.
 Thanks to its $0 annual fee, you can easily hold onto it year after year and boost your US credit history in the long run.

-Amex US Hilton Surpass Card: 150,000 Points + US$150 Statement Credit
+Amex US Hilton Surpass Card: 130,000 Points + $130 Statement Credit

 The Amex US Hilton Surpass Card is the mid-tier personal card in the Hilton lineup, commanding an annual fee of US$95.

-Amex US Hilton Business Card: 150,000 Points + US$150 Statement Credit
+Amex US Hilton Business Card: 130,000 Points + $130 Statement Credit